noemichis/beatrix-ch-portfoliowebsite/README.md

 ### About

-Contains a short introduction of the artist right below the Hero section.
+Contains a short introduction of the artist under the Hero section.
-- About navigation links to the beginning of the section.
+- The `About` navigation hyperlink leads to the beginning of the section.

 ![Message from the artist and four round images](assets/readme/about.jpg)

-- *Social media* and *contact form* are links, can be clicked and are highlighted on hover.
+- *Social media* and *contact form* are links, are highlighted on hover and can be clicked.
 ![Introduction message with highlighted social media mention](assets/readme/message-hover.jpg)

 - Responsive image links to gallery and specific projects with scale up hover effect.